-Steps to Find the Right Job or Career
+Steps to Decide on the Right Job or Career

-You might have a few ideas about what you’d like to do, but you don’t know whether these ideas are realistic or not:
+Maybe you have a few ideas about what you’d like to do, but you don’t know whether these ideas are realistic or not.

-- Is it best to follow your dreams or is it best to be practical?
+- Is it best to follow my dreams or is it best to be practical?

-- Can you change your mind or will you be locked into your career choice?
+- Can I change my mind or will I be locked into my career choice?

 If you’re lucky enough to have a passionate interest, it’s a good place to start exploring the options for what you could do.
 Maybe you love to sing, but you know that your chances of making it as a singer are slim because there’s so much competition.
-What about other jobs where you can take advantage of your musical talents -- maybe as a teacher or as a sound engineer?
+What about other jobs where you can take advantage of your musical talents.
+Maybe you could become a music teacher or maybe a sound engineer?

 If you love to perform, you are probably an outgoing person who enjoys being with people.
 These qualities are essential for most sales jobs.
 Cool jobs might be hard to get, but some people are lucky enough to get them.
-Why not you?
+Maybe it can be you?